ivandack/silly-healthcheck/README.md

 # silly-healthcheck
 Really simple healthcheck node app.

-Based on the script in [https://blog.sixeyed.com/docker-healthchecks-why-not-to-use-curl-or-iwr/](Docker healthchecks: Why not to use cURL or IWR) by Elton Stoneman.
+Based on the script in [Docker healthchecks: Why not to use cURL or IWR](https://blog.sixeyed.com/docker-healthchecks-why-not-to-use-curl-or-iwr) by Elton Stoneman.